-Students tend to take citations lightly without realizing the impact incorrect citations can have on their paper.
+Students tend to take citations lightly without realizing the impact incorrect citations can have on their papers.

 Mistake #12: Skipping Proofreading and Editing

-Imagine losing marks because of typos, spelling mistakes or sentence formation errors?
-Frustrating, isn’t it?
+Imagine losing marks because of typos, spelling, or sentence formation errors.
+Frustrating.

 Don’t let your hard work go waste.
-Make it a point to edit and proofread your paper thoroughly before you submit it.
-It’s also a good idea to get another set of eyes on it just in case you miss out anything.
+Make it a point to edit and proofread your paper before submitting it.
+It’s also a good idea to get another set of eyes on it just in case you miss out on anything.